auraside/hone-game-configs/README.md

 }
 ```

-- the key of the object which is Texture in the above example is the key of the field of the config file.
+- In the above example, the key of the object, which represents 'Texture' in this context, corresponds to the value identifier (key) of the field in the config file.
 - key: This indicates the corresponding configuration field key to read from or write to.
 It should match one of the field names in the game settings database.
+[Please click here to see all the officially supported fields in the Hone backend](./supported-fields.md)
 - type: This is where you specify a type system for mapping within the info.json.

 ## Type System in Mapping